sj82516/migration-manager/readme.md

  `> npm install -g migration-manager`

 Inside your project, you have to create `./config/config.json` and `./migrations`.
-`./config/config.json` is Sequelize configuration format.
+`./config/config.json` is Sequelize configuration format( option attributes please consult [sequelizejs doc](http://docs.sequelizejs.com/manual/installation/usage.html#options)).
 You can consult this repo for example.
 `./migrations` folder would store all migration files.
 Currently doesn't support custom path.

 Then execute migration-manager inside your project.
 The path matters.
 `> migration-manager a <type>` would copy template based on type.
 Currently support `sql` which you can write multi raw queries and `js` which support Sequelize migration file format(slightly different).

 `> migration-manager e `  to execute migrations.
 All migrations would be wrapped into one big transactions for data integrity!
-After successfully executed, the migrations file would be record inside db to avoid repeat execution.
+After successfully executed, the migrations file would be record inside db table `migration` to avoid repeat execution.

 ## TODO
 1. Add fully test.